Donders-Institute/bidscoin/docs/tutorial.rst

 1. Setting up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Depending on how BIDScoin was installed, you may have to set your Python environment settings before you can run BIDScoin commands from your command-line interface/shell.
 This is already done for you when you run a `BIDScoin play <./play.html>`__ instance in the cloud.
-In the DCCN compute cluster example below it is assumed that an `environment module <https://modules.sourceforge.net/>`__ is used to load your Linux Anaconda Python installation and that BIDScoin is installed in a `conda environment <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__ named "bidscoin".
-Run or adjust these commands to your computer system if needed:
+In the DCCN, you can load a BIDScoin `environment module <https://modules.sourceforge.net/>`__ that manages the settings for you.
+External users may have to activate their `conda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__ or `virtual environment <https://docs.python.org/3/tutorial/venv.html>`__.

 .. code-block:: console

-   $ module add bidscoin                # Load the DCCN bidscoin module with the PATH settings and Anaconda environment
+   $ module load bidscoin   # Load the DCCN PATH settings and Python environment (else activate your virtual enviroment)
-   $ source activate /opt/bidscoin      # Activate the Python virtual environment with the BIDScoin Python packages

 Now you should be able to execute BIDScoin commands.
 Test this by running ``bidscoin`` to get a general workflow overview.
 Can you generate a list of all BIDScoin tools?
 What about the plugins?
 Test the bidscoin installation and make sure everything is OK